neilchaudhuri/vidya-website/content/blog/secure-online-voting-is-the-future.md

 This is a lot, and in order to achieve it, a secure voting platform needs to be engineered with a continuous deployment model that automates testing (for functionality, security, performance, accessibility), static analysis, and deployment.
-We need a process that solves for the key metrics for software delivery performance Google describes in their [State of DevOps](https://services.google.com/fh/files/misc/state-of-devops-2019.pdf) report: deployment frequency, lead time for changes, time to restore service, and change failure rate.
+We need a process that solves for the key metrics for software delivery performance that Google describes in their [State of DevOps](https://services.google.com/fh/files/misc/state-of-devops-2019.pdf) report: deployment frequency, lead time for changes, time to restore service, and change failure rate.